GPVcode/GPVcode/README.md

-- 👋 Hi, I’m Gabriel Villaruel
+- 👋 Hi, I’m Gabriel Villaruel (GPVdev)
-- 👀 My interests are in learning, technology, personal development, sports & fitness
+- 👀 My interests are in education, technology, personal development, sports & fitness
 - 🌱 Learned fullstack development with Thinkful
 - 💞️ I’m passionate about building projects that serve others
 - 📫 How to reach me: Slack @GPV or visit my site at www.GPVdev.com